simonw/llm/docs/plugins/tutorial-model-plugin.md

 Some words might not have any following words from our training sentence.
 For our implementation we wil fall back on picking a random word from our collection.

-We will implement this as a [Python generator], using the yield keyword to produce each token:
+We will implement this as a [Python generator](https://realpython.com/introduction-to-python-generators/), using the yield keyword to produce each token:
 ```python
 def generate(transitions, length, start_word=None):
     all_words = list(transitions.keys())